Laravel-Backpack/docs/6.x/crud-columns.md

 If you specify ```wrapper``` to a column, the entries in that column will be wrapped in the element you specify.
 Note that:
 - To get an HTML anchor (a link), you can specify ```a``` for the element (but that's also the default); to get a paragraph you'd specify ```p``` for the element; to get an inline element you'd specify ```span``` for the element; etc;
 - Anything you declare in the ```wrapper``` array (other than ```element```) will be used as HTML attributes for that element (ex: ```class```, ```style```, ```target``` etc);
-- Each wrapper attribute, including the element itself, can be declared as a string OR as a callback;
+- Each wrapper attribute, including the element itself, can be declared as a `string` OR as a `callback`;

 Let's take another example, and wrap a boolean column into a green/red span: